lmlmeilin/CS3244-PG16/README.md

 The `Feature Engineering : Data Cleaning` folder contains:
 - `Train_Sarcasm Data Cleaning and Preprocessing.ipynb`: Preprocessing text and feature engineering on train dataset for sarcasm analysis
 - `Train_Sarcasm Data Cleaning and Preprocessing.ipynb`: Preprocessing text and feature engineering on test dataset for sarcasm analysis
-- `Bigrams_Data_Cleaning.ipynb`: Preprocessing text for sarcasm analysis, but keeping the top 50 most common bigrams identified
+- `Bigrams_Data_Cleaning.ipynb`: Preprocessing training dataset for sarcasm analysis, but keeping the top 50 most common bigrams identified
 - `Bert Embedding.ipynb`: Code used to generate the `bert_embeddings_no_pooling_train.pkl` under `Datasets` directory

 ---